Requirements for Naturalization in Germany in 2024

 In addition to the above-mentioned requirements for a Naturalization in the Federal Republic of Germany, there are further conditions for fulfilling the entitlement to Naturalization :

-You must have your identity verified (valid passport or alternative identity documents).
+Your identity and citizenship must be verified (valid passport or alternative identification documents).

 You must be able to support yourself and your family without state assistance.